lisatshona/Intro-to-HTML-CSS/README.md

 **BOOLEANS**

 They are presented by True or False.
 Booleans function is used to find out if the expression is true or not.
 Operators (==,>,<) are used to compare.
-Everything withn a value is True and everything without a value is False.
+Everything within a value is True and everything without a value is False.
 It is useful to store them in variables to keep track of their values & change them over time.
+Conditional statements are used to perform different actions based on different conditions.
+If statement is used to specify a block of a code to be executed, if a specified condition is true.
+Else statement used if the same condition is false.
+Else if to specify a new condition to test, if first condition is false.
+Switch to specify many alternative blocks of code.
+It is evaluated once.
+The value of expression is compared with the values of each case.
+Break is used to break out of the switc block.
+Default specifies the code to run if there is no case match.